neoascetic/status.githack.com/README.md

 ## How it works

 1. **Create your own status repository**
-   - Click "Use this template" on GitHub to create your own repository from this template.
+   - Click the green **"Use this template"** button at the top right of the GitHub page to create your own repository from this template.
    - No need to create any branches manually — just use the default `master` branch.
 2. **Configure your services**
    - Add your endpoints to the `status.cfg` file in your new repository.